Christopher-Silver/hockey-lakehouse-analytics/README.md

 An end-to-end hockey analytics platform that transforms raw NHL event data into actionable insights for coaching, scouting, and game strategy.

-Built on an Azure-based lakehouse architecture (ADLS Gen2 + Databricks + Delta Lake), this project simulates a real-world hockey analytics workflow—where raw data is ingested, modeled, and turned into decision-ready dashboards.
+Built on an Azure-based lakehouse architecture (ADLS Gen2 + Databricks + Delta Lake), this project simulates a real-world hockey analytics workflow; where raw data is ingested, modeled, and turned into decision-ready dashboards.

 ---